Leontin Grozavu

-Leontin Florian Grozavu (born 19 August 1967), commonly known as Leo Grozavu, is a Romanian football manager and former professional player who played as a defender.
-He is currently the manager of Liga II side Politehnica Iași.
+Leontin "Leo" Florian Grozavu (born 19 August 1967), is a Romanian football manager and former professional player who played as a defender, currently in charge of Liga I club Botoșani.

 Club career

 Grozavu played professionally football with FC Baia Mare, Dinamo Bucharest, Ceahlăul Piatra-Neamţ, and abroad for 1.
 FC Saarbrücken in Germany between 2000 and 2002.

 International career

 He made two appearances for the Romania national team during 1994.

+International stats

 Coaching career

 After retiring Grozavu became a coach, and was in charge at Armătura Zalău (2003–2005), U Cluj (2005–2006), FC Baia Mare (2007), FC Botoşani (2007–2008) and FC Vaslui (2009) as assistant manager for Viorel Moldovan.
 He also worked for Gheorghe Hagi's football academy together with Doru Carali.